 Your page speed is measured as the amount of time taken for your site’s home page to load.
 Today, the internet is not at all short on data and there are dozens of alternate sites your potential customers could defect to if yours isn’t quick to load.
 This makes page load time, or latency, a powerful factor.
 Google underlined its significance by making page load time a factor in its search rankings starting July 2018.

-Are you struggling to cut down on your page load time?
+Are you struggling to cut down on your page load time so get a free website now?
 Not sure what to do to shrink your website?
 Don’t panic because you’re one among thousands of people who are facing the same issue.
 We’ll be bringing you some useful tips right here right now.

 But first, how big a factor is a latency?
 There have been hundreds of case studies ever since Amazon first announced that a 100ms of latency cost the site a 1% dip in sales.
 Let’s take a look some of those.